A Mari Gin

 Within three – yes three – months, A Mari Gin was on the shelf.
 As we said, some ideas can’t wait.
 Or maybe won’t.
 “It sounds insane,” Jess agrees, “but we put all our savings, hearts and energy into it… It’s fair to say we hustled.
 It was hugely, hugely stressful, but so rewarding.”

 Neither of them had even an inkling about how to distil before launching the gin, so when it came to developing the recipe they headed to the Jorgensen Distillery in Wellington.
-There they learn the basics of distilling – enough information to see them through recipe development, anyway, but not quite enough to make them full time distillers.
+There they learned the basics of distilling – enough information to see them through recipe development, anyway, but not quite enough to make them full time distillers.
 At the time of writing, A Mari Gin is still very much made at Jorgensen’s (although we suspect it will most likely find a home elsewhere in due course).